Editorial Standards

 Step‑by‑step, how to file Form 15315 in 2025

-If the Mobile Friendly Forms page works for your plan
+Filing through the Mobile Friendly Forms page

 - Confirm you are within 90 days of the plan year start.